Showing posts with label hiking. Show all posts

 Head towards Hythe along the one-way street from the village crossroads and take the second turning left onto Bourne Lane.
 At the end of the lane, pass through the swing-gate and continue straight ahead.
 Heading north along the left-hand edge of the field, you will soon reach the railway embankment, climb this and cross the line carefully.
 This Ashford to Hastings line is one of only two remaining diesel lines in the provincial South-East.

 Descend the embankment to a modern housing development.
-Follow the footpath roughly northward along the edge of the estate.
-Beyond this, you will climb to pass underneath the bypass, opened in 1994.
-Bear right after the underpass and continue along the left-hand side of the next field.
+Follow the surfaced path roughly due north along the edge of the estate.
+Beyond this, the path climbs along the edge of a field and passes underneath the bypass, opened in 1994.
+After the underpass the path curves to the right and then left to continue along the left-hand side of the next field.
 Continue as you pass a house and tennis courts on your left.
 Next you will pass a pond behind St Mary's Church where the path bears slightly left to continue across the field.

 You will soon reach a CROSSROADS OF FOOTPATHS.
 Turn sharp left at the post to take the path which is slightly diagonal across the field to reach the lane.
 Our walk continues straight across, but those wishing to explore the church can detour left at this point.
 This hamlet, centred around St Mary’s church was once the centre of population.
 When the flat-lands of Romney Marsh were drained, the population decamped to the more southerly location of Hamstreet, then known merely as ‘Ham’.
 It was the coming of the railway in 1851 that ultimately led to the growth of this village.

-Capel Road Loop (4 miles) - mostly unsurfaced paths
+Packing Wood Loop (4 miles) mostly unsurfaced paths

-Follow the route of the ‘Orlestone Loop’ on the first leaflet as far as the CROSSROADS OF FOOTPATHS just after passing behind Orlestone Church.
-For this route, continue straight ahead, briefly passing through woodland and emerging into a large field.
-The path soon bears diagonally right across the field out to Capel Road where you turn right.
-(If you are unable to cross the field, continue ahead and slightly left past the two trees in the middle of the field and look for the hole in the hedge to emerge onto the road and turn right to walk along it.)
+Follow the route of the ‘Orlestone Loop’ as the CROSSROADS OF FOOTPATHS just after passing behind Orlestone Church.
+For this route, continue straight ahead northward, briefly passing through woodland and emerging into a large field with the edge of the wood to your right.
+Continue ahead along the field edge.
+The path soon bears diagonally right (roughly due northeast) across the field out to Capel Road where you turn right.

-Upon reaching a wide grassy ‘ride’, turn right to follow this through the coniferous forest for half a mile.
-At a staggered junction of paths turn right onto a grassy public footpath and then right again a hundred yards later to head back into the trees.
+Upon reaching a wide grassy trail, turn right to follow this through the woods for half a mile.
+At a staggered junction of paths bear right onto a grassy public footpath and then right again a hundred yards later to head back into the trees.
 Continue on this public footpath for the next half a mile, out of the woods and on across the field, back to a familiar CROSSROADS OF FOOTPATHS, where you will be able to continue onward and slightly left to the lane at Orlestone to complete the ‘Orlestone loop’ back to Hamstreet.